-Social anxiety (social anxiety disorder or social phobia) is a mental illness in which a person has a fear of or worry concerning social situations that doesn’t go away.
-This anxiety may be accompanied by mutism (the inability or unwillingness to speak in certain situations).
+Social anxiety, which is also referred to as social anxiety disorder or social phobia, is a mental illness in which a person has a fear of or worry concerning social situations that does not go away.
+This anxiety may be accompanied by mutism, which is the inability or unwillingness to speak in certain situations.

-It is more commonly seen in children and middle-aged women.
-9% of youth and 12% of adults at some point of time in their lives may face this type of anxiety.
+Social anxiety is more commonly seen in children and middle-aged women, with 9% of youth and 12% of adults being affected by social anxiety.
 However, this condition may remain unrecognized for a very long period.

-Before the term “anxiety” was defined, this condition was generally expressed as “stress” or “nerves disorder”.
-The understanding of this disorder was very poor in the common people and even by health professionals.
+Before the term “anxiety” was defined, this condition was generally expressed as “stress” or “nerves disorder.”
+The understanding of this disorder was very poor in common people and even by health professionals.
 For this reason, very few people got effective treatment.

-The recognition of social anxiety happened slowly through the ages and was based on the diagnosis of the condition in several cases.
+The recognition of social anxiety happened slowly over several hundreds of years and was based on the diagnosis of the condition in several cases.

 Social anxiety was first described by Hippocrates as “shyness” in early 400 B.C.
 People who “love darkness as life” and "thinks every man observes him" fell into this category.

-The term “phobia” for fear or terror was coined by the Greeks long ago, and they used the word phobia with a Latin or Greek prefix to convery the different kinds of fear.
-Some of the social anxieties were scopophobia—fear of being observed, xenophobia—fear of strangers, and anthropophobia—fear of people.
+The term “phobia” for fear or terror was coined by the Greeks long ago.
+In fact, the Greeks used the word phobia with a Latin or Greek prefix to convey different kinds of fear.
+Some of the social anxieties included scopophobia, which is the fear of being observed, xenophobia, which is defined as a fear of strangers, and anthropophobia, which is a fear of people.

 During the eighteenth century, European psychiatrists, psychologists, and authors started examining the topic.
-This raised lots of questions and viewpoints.
-It also brought to light many manifestations of social anxiety were raised.
+This raised a considerable amount of questions and viewpoints.
+It also brought to light many manifestations of social anxiety.
 However, the idea of providing recognition to the study of social anxiety as a discipline did not arise until the 20th century.

-Apart from these, there were no landmark developments till the 1960s, although people like Morita (Japan, 1930s) showed interest in the area.
-Many terms and names like ‘Kontaktneurosen’ or ‘social neurosis’ were duly mentioned in the literatures of Britain and Germany.
+Apart from these, there were no landmark developments until the 1960s, although people like Morita (Japan, 1930s) showed interest in the area.
+Many terms and names like ‘Kontaktneurosen’ or ‘social neurosis’ were duly mentioned in the literature of Britain and Germany.

-Since the existing definition was a narrow one, in 1980, APA officially added social phobia as a psychiatric diagnosis in their third edition of DSM.
-In this edition, it is described as “a fear of performance situations and did not include fears of less formal situations such as casual conversations.”
+Since the existing definition was a narrow one, in 1980, the APA officially added social phobia as a psychiatric diagnosis in their third edition of DSM.
+In this edition, social phobia is described as “a fear of performance situations," and did not include fears of less formal situations such as casual conversations.
 According to DSM-III, it was difficult to diagnose a patient with both social anxiety and avoidant personality disorder.

 A research on social anxiety was initiated in 1985 by Michael Liebowitz (a psychiatrist) and Richard Heimberg (a clinical psychologist).
 Prior to this, the condition was considered to be a "neglected anxiety disorder” due to the lack of studies on the topic.

-In the DSM-IV published in 1994, the term social phobia was replaced by “Social anxiety disorder (SAD).”
-SAD described the depth of disorder as “marked and persistent fear of one or more social or performance situations in which the person is exposed to unfamiliar people or possible scrutiny by others.”
+In the DSM-IV, which was published in 1994, the term social phobia was replaced by “social anxiety disorder (SAD).”
+SAD described the depth of the disorder as “marked and persistent fear of one or more social or performance situations in which the person is exposed to unfamiliar people or possible scrutiny by others.”
 There were also some small modifications to the diagnostic criteria.

-In the latest revision of DSM, i.e., DSM-V, further changes in the diagnosis of social anxiety disorder were updated and published in 2013.
+In the latest revision of DSM, which is DSM-V, further changes in the diagnosis of social anxiety disorder were updated and published in 2013.